mccapobianco/ShiftGenerator/README.md

-# :baseball: Automatically Generating Shifts for Baseball Batters :baseball:
+# :baseball: Auto-Generated Shifts for Baseball Batters :baseball:

 ## Overview
 This project is designed to produce a defensive shift for a given set of batted balls.
 It assumes that the distribution of previous batted balls is a good predictor of the distribution of future batted balls.
 In order to produce a shift, it combines iterations of gradient descent and a clustering algorithm.